AditLuthra/AditLuthra/README.md

 ---

-> 🧠 “I don't wait for the future.
-I build it, debug it, and version control it.”
+> 🧠 “I’m not here to fit into the system.
+I’m here to debug it, fork it, and ship something better.”